 Although, we do have some audience data that may help you make a more informed decision.

-Average Minutes Viewed Per Attendee
+Average Webinar Minutes Viewed Per Attendee

 As 60 minutes was the most popular webinar length, naturally, our data reflects that most attendees viewed, on average, around 60 minutes of live webinar content.